Which Is Not A Responsibility Of The Hipaa Officer

 The HIPAA Security Rule addresses physical safeguards to protect ePHI.
 While the HIPAA Officer is responsible for establishing policies related to physical security, the implementation of these measures often falls under the purview of facilities management or a designated security team.

 • Example: The HIPAA Officer develops a policy requiring restricted access to areas where ePHI is stored.
-However, the facilities management team is responsible for implementing access controls, such as keycard systems and security cameras.
+Still, the facilities management team is responsible for implementing access controls, such as keycard systems and security cameras.

 • Why this distinction matters: Physical security requires expertise in building security, access control systems, and emergency response procedures.
 The HIPAA Officer focuses on the policy framework, while facilities management focuses on the practical implementation.